 - The Promise: The father promises he can marry his daughter without asking any of them to do it.

-- Rule of Seven: Seven years before the bargain is up.
+- Rule of Seven: Seven years is the term of the bargain.

 - She Cleans Up Nicely: Gender-flipped.